. Common Questions:

 We recommend reading the general advice for travellers from the National Travel Health Network and Centre (NaTHNaC).

-We always recommend everybody travels with adequate insurance cover.
+We always recommend you travel with adequate insurance cover.
 All insurance policies vary so we recommend speaking to your insurance company to clarify what cover is provided for situations arising due to the spread of Coronavirus.